solid/authentication-panel/HttpSignature.md

 ## Extending the Protocol with Credentials

-We now look at how the protocol can be extended beyond possession of a key to prooving attributes based on a Credential.
+We now look at how the protocol can be extended beyond possession of a key to proving attributes based on a Credential.

 ### Protocol Extension for Credentials